reqshark/nanomsg.iojs/readme.markdown

 ```
 * `'stream'` *(boolean, default: `false`)*: when true, we'll get an iojs interface to nanomsg sockets with a pipeable stream.
 It's officially a NodeJS Streams 1 and Streams 2 full duplex, meaning `Readable` and `Writeable` compatibility extends from `node v0.10 - v0.12`.
 However, the principal stability target is always `iojs streams`, a.k.a. the `readable-stream` module fathered by Isaacs.
 See example section above.
 * `'asBuffer'` *(boolean, default: `true`)*: return the `value` of a received message as a `String` or a NodeJS `Buffer` object.
 Note that converting from a `Buffer` to a `String` incurs a cost so if you need a `String` (and the `value` can legitimately become a UFT8 string) then you should fetch it as one with `asBuffer: false` and you'll avoid this conversion cost.
+* `'stopBufferOverflow'` *(boolean, default: `false`)*: this is real bad. you try to get a message out and the kernel abort traps your process. this option must be set to true on certain modern kernels. this sucks and will be removed as soon as the `WIP` i/o multiplexing approach is improved and the fix is verified.

 # test
 on **unix** systems: